docker-hy/docker-hy.github.io/data/part-2/section-5.md

 Enrolling after each part is required for the ECTS credits.
 Now that you have completed part 2 use the following link to enroll in this course:

-- DevOps with Docker: docker-compose, https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-29ab3dee-9b30-4fbf-b7e7-dcbecd7218c5
+- DevOps with Docker: Docker Compose, https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-29ab3dee-9b30-4fbf-b7e7-dcbecd7218c5

 If you wish to end in this part and not do the following parts, follow the instructions [at the bottom of getting started page](/getting-started)